3L0C/wk/README.md

 followed by one or more keys or chord expressions.
 The array portion ends with a closing bracket (`]`) followed by the standard chord components, a description, zero or more keywords, and a command.

-I think an example will make things more clear.
+I think an example will make things clear:

 ```
 # Chord array version